pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

-When the application query method ``get_history()`` is called with the ID of an aggregate, the repository is used to get the aggregate, and the value of the aggregate's ``history`` attribute is returned to the caller.
+When the application query method ``get_history()`` is called with the ID of an aggregate, the ``get()`` method of the ``repository`` is used to reconstruct the aggregate from saved events, and the value of the aggregate's ``history`` attribute is returned to the caller.

 Event notifications
 ===================

-The ``Application`` class also has a ``log`` attribute, which is a 'notification log' (aka the 'outbox pattern').
+The ``Application`` class has a ``log`` attribute, which is a 'notification log' (aka the 'outbox pattern').
+This pattern avoids the "dual writing" problem of recording application state and separately sending messages about the changes.
+Please note, it is equally important to avoid "dual writing" in the consumption of event notifications.

 The notification log can be used to propagate the state of the application in a manner that supports deterministic